3 Akero employees smiling and conversing in a communal space

 Independent Board Member

-Judy Chou, Ph.D., is a biotech industry leader with a 25-year track record of driving drug development and biomanufacturing successes in established and emerging growth biopharmaceutical companies.
-Dr. Chou is currently President & CEO of AltruBio, Inc., a company focused on developing novel therapeutics for immunological diseases.
-Prior to AltruBio, she was senior vice president and global head of Biotech at Bayer Pharmaceuticals where she oversaw a more than $3 billion biotechnology product portfolio and led drug development and launch activities for the companies’ biologics pipeline.
+Judy Chou is a biotech industry leader with a 25-year track record of driving drug development and biomanufacturing successes in established and emerging growth biopharmaceutical companies.
+Dr. Chou is currently president and CEO of AltruBio, Inc., a company focused on developing novel therapeutics for immunological diseases.
+Prior to AltruBio, she was senior vice president and global head of Biotech at Bayer Pharmaceuticals, where she oversaw a more than $3 billion biotechnology product portfolio and led drug development and launch activities for the companies’ biologics pipeline.
 Earlier in her career, Dr. Chou held senior pharmaceutical operations and manufacturing roles at Pfizer, Inc., formerly Medivation, and Tanvex Biopharma, Inc. Before joining the industry, Dr. Chou was a research faculty member at Harvard University Medical School, focused on cell biology and neuroscience research.
 She received her Ph.D. from Yale University and completed her post-doctoral training at Max-Planck Institute in Germany.

-Jonathan Young is Co-Founder and Chief Operating Officer of Akero.
-Prior to co-founding Akero, Jonathan held roles as a Venture Partner at Apple Tree Partners (ATP) and General Counsel and Vice President of Policy/Advocacy at Braeburn Pharmaceuticals, Inc., an ATP portfolio company.
-He previously worked as Partner and General Counsel of FoxKiser, a Washington, D.C. law firm specializing in regulatory approval and life cycle management for pharmaceutical and biotechnology companies.
+Jonathan Young is co-founder and chief executive officer of Akero.
+Prior to co-founding Akero, Jonathan held roles as a venture partner at Apple Tree Partners (ATP) and general counsel and vice president of policy/advocacy at Braeburn Pharmaceuticals, Inc., an ATP portfolio company.
+He previously worked as partner and general counsel of FoxKiser, a Washington, DC, law firm specializing in regulatory approval and lifecycle management for pharmaceutical and biotechnology companies.
 Jonathan is an advocate for policies that empower patients and people with disabilities to reach their life goals.
-In 2009, he was appointed by President Barack Obama, and confirmed by the U.S. Senate, to serve as Chairman of the National Council on Disability, an independent federal agency advising the President and Congress on disability policy; he previously coordinated White House disability policy for President Bill Clinton.
+In 2009, he was appointed by President Barack Obama, and confirmed by the U.S. Senate, to serve as chairman of the National Council on Disability, an independent federal agency advising the president and Congress on disability policy.
+He previously coordinated White House disability policy for President Bill Clinton.
 He currently serves on the board of directors of the MedStar Health Research Institute.
 Jonathan holds a Ph.D. in American history from the University of North Carolina at Chapel Hill, and a J.D. from Yale Law School.

 Reshma Shringarpure, Ph.D.